 We seem to make too few friends as we go through life.
 The friends you have in childhood and in high school are often just a memory, as life and the demands of making a living unfold and the years roll by.
-As adults, we have business associates, co-workers, casual acquaintances and the like, but usually few deep, abiding friendships.
+As adults, we have business associates, co-workers, casual acquaintances, and the like, but usually few deep, abiding friendships.

 But, according to the letter from the grave, that was not the case.
-My friend strongly disagreed with me and took serious offence with my stand on the matter.
+My friend strongly disagreed with me and took serious offense to my stand on the matter.
 He felt that I had put him down and shown disrespect, which was never my intent, nor my recollection of the matter.
 Sadly, my friend never let me know of his angst while he was alive, and I learned of it after it was too late to do anything about it.

 There is a great verse that tells how to handle anger.
 Ephesians 4:26 states, “‘Be angry, and do not sin’: do not let the sun go down on your wrath, nor give place to the devil.”
 Imagine, if this was followed, the judicial courts would probably be empty.
 Jesus restated an ancient biblical principle when He said, “Blessed are the peacemakers, for they shall be called sons of God” (Matthew 5:9).

-I look forward to seeing my old friend in the “resurrection of the just” (Luke 14:14) to make amends and restore our friendship.
+I look forward to seeing my old friend in the “resurrection of the just” (Luke 14:14) to finally make amends and restore our friendship.

 Do not let an offense or disagreement, real or imagined, come between you and your friends.
 If we follow biblical instructions, most relationships can be salvaged, even improved and strengthened, and precious friendships maintained.
 The free booklet The Ten Commandments will put you on the right path.
 Also, be sure to read or order online the booklet What Happens When You Die?